matrix-org/thirdroom/docs/websg/api/interfaces/WebSG.UIButtonProps.md

 • `Optional` **fontWeight**: `WebSGString`

 The font weight used for the text, e.g. 'normal', 'bold', or a numeric value.
+Any valid css font-weight property value is allowed.

 #### Inherited from